howtoscalenn/howtoscalenn.github.io/index.md

 IMO, i believe these examples are related to parameterization too.

-In TP-5, the authors show that muP not only transfers optimal lr across width,
+In TP-V, the authors show that muP not only transfers optimal lr across width,
 but also achieves better performance overall in Language Modeling (LM) task (GPT-3 setup).

 ![tp5_paper_fig1](/assets/img/how_to_scale_cheatsheet/tp5_paper_fig1.png){: width="80%"}